-Whilst we may all dream of a huge rambling garden to get lost in on sunny afternoons, many of us have to make do with a little balcony or windowsill to get our fix of the great outdoors at home.
-This doesn’t mean it can’t bring you a wealth of greenery and huge amount of joy!
+While many of us might dream of a huge, rambling garden to get lost in on sunny afternoons, many of us have to make do with a little balcony or windowsill to get our fix of the great outdoors at home.

-In some ways a balcony or ledge is the ideal outside spot, you don’t have any soil to hoe, any weeds to pull and any mud to track in to your lovely house!
-You’ve got just enough space to get your face out in the sun and a spot to pop some pots.
+In some ways, a balcony or window ledge is the ideal outside spot; you don’t have any soil to hoe, any weeds to pull and any mud to track indoors; you’ve got just enough space to get your face out in the sun and a place to pop some pots.
 Not too much work, just enough to make it your own.

-Before you begin you will need to figure out your starting blocks.
+Before you begin you will need to figure out your basics.
 Safety first – are you above anyone?
 Could anything you hang or balance on the edge of your space fall and hurt anyone?
-Do you have a daredevil cat perhaps that could take a whole window box with them when scaling the roof tops?
-This will help to determine how you affix your pots etc to your new little garden.
+Do you have a daredevil cat perhaps that could take a whole window box with them when scaling the rooftops?
+Checking your situation will help to determine how you affix your pots etc to your new little garden.

-Secondly how far will you need to be going with your watering can?
-A good rule of thumb is to never plant more than you can be bothered to water.
-There’s nothing worse than glancing out on to your only green space to see sad crispy plants!
+Also think about how far you’ll need to be going with your watering can.
+A good rule of thumb is never to plant more than you can be bothered to water.
+There’s nothing worse than glancing out onto your only green space to see sad, crispy plants!

-Your sunny spot is also a great place to cultivate your very own herb garden, no more spending out on over packaged bunches from the supermarket that slowly turn to mush in the bottom of your fridge, things like rosemary, basil, sage and lavender will love your warm aspect and be an endless supply of flavour for your kitchen.
+Your sunny spot is also a great place to cultivate your very own herb garden; rosemary, basil, sage and lavender will love your warm aspect and be an endless supply of flavour for your kitchen.
+No more spending out on over-packaged bunches from the supermarket that slowly turn to mush in the bottom of your fridge!

-If you’re able to safely hang things on your balcony edge or window ledge, you needent stick to a traditional window box, how about utilising some interesting pots?
+If you’re able to hang things safely on your balcony edge or window ledge, you needn’t stick to a traditional window box, how about utilising some interesting pots?

-If you’re working with window ledges, densely planted boxes and hanging baskets are a great way to show off your green fingers when you’ve no garden.
-As long as you keep up your watering you’ll have a great show all year round, with some seasonal updates to keep it interesting.
+If you’re working with window ledges, densely planted boxes and hanging baskets are a great way to show off your green fingers.
+As long as you keep up your watering you’ll have a great show all year round, with some seasonal updates to keep things interesting.

-If you’ve no green fingers but love to see nature from your window then don’t despair, there are plenty of gardeners like myself who specialise in bespoke pots, window boxes or baskets who can lend a hand!
+Lastly, if you really don’t have green fingers but love to see nature from your window don’t despair; there are plenty of gardeners who specialise in bespoke pots, window boxes or baskets who can lend a hand.